xedla/algormeter/README.md

 If you see a mistake you can send me a mail at pietrodalessandro@gmail.com If you open up a ticket, please make sure it describes the problem or feature request fully.
 Any suggestion are welcome.
-# WARNING
-AlgorMeter is still in the early stages of development.

 # License
 **If you use AlgorMeter for the preparation of a scientific paper, the citation with a link to this repository would be appreciated.**